to77e/paslok/README.md

 # password-generator
-This is a useful and reliable tool for generating strong, secure passwords.
+This is a useful and reliable tool for generating strong, secure passwords and storing them.

 Before using please install xclip
 ```shell